E. Gordon Gee: Vanderbilt University

-Gee enjoyed a relatively calm tenure at Vanderbilt compared to Brown.
-He was generally well liked by faculty and students, demonstrated by his high student approval ratings.
+Gee had high student approval ratings.
 In 2005, when Gee's approval saw a comparatively sharp drop, it still stood at 88.4%.
 During his tenure, Vanderbilt saw a dramatic increase in student applications— more than 50% in six years—and a rise in the SAT scores of incoming freshmen.
 Under his tenure, the university completed a $1.25 billion fundraising campaign two years ahead of schedule.

 A September 2006 The Wall Street Journal article detailed that some of Gee's problems at Vanderbilt—including his wife's actions (such as smoking marijuana in the chancellor's official residence), criticism of the high cost of renovating his home, and the couple's lavish spending—had come back to haunt him.
 Additionally, Gee's 2002 announcement that the administration was going to rename Confederate Memorial Hall without the word Confederate provoked a series of lawsuits.
 While Vanderbilt's board expressed some concern about Gee's spending, they also strongly endorsed his successful leadership.
 According to the Chronicle of Higher Education, he received a total compensation of over $1.8 million in 2005/6, the highest of any continuing university president in the United States.

 On March 11, 2003, a student satirical publication at Vanderbilt, The Slant, ran a complete mock-up of The Vanderbilt Hustler, entitled The Vanderbilt Huslter, with the headline "GEE DEAD".
 The hoax received some attention from national media, including an appearance on the Drudge Report.
-Gee's office responded to the hoax by releasing a photo of him holding a copy of the Huslter (with Gee smiling).
-Despite Gee's good humor about the prank, the ensuing controversy led to the removal of The Slant's sophomore editor-in-chief David Barzelay from his post for inappropriately expropriating the Vanderbilt Hustler's news racks in violation of Vanderbilt Student Communications regulations.
-Gee discussed the hoax in his 2003 commencement speech.
+Gee's office responded to the hoax by releasing a photo of him holding a copy of the Hustler (with Gee smiling).
+Despite Gee's good humor about the prank, a controversy ensued.

 In September 2003, Gee made national headlines when he eliminated the organized athletic department at Vanderbilt and consolidated its activities under the Division of Student Life, the university's general administrative division for student organizations and activities.
 Some critics cited this reorganization in the recruiting process to call into question Vanderbilt's commitment to football.
 However, Gee's action had its supporters, including NCAA President Myles Brand.
 Furthermore, a stellar spring for Vanderbilt athletic teams and a top-30 finish in the National Association of Collegiate Directors of Athletics (NACDA) Director's Cup ranking of college athletic programs for the 2003–04 academic year provided some vindication for Vanderbilt and Gee.